Published September 12, 2020

 Circumcision opponents deal with this problem by trying to discredit these men.
 They may accuse a circumcised men of being ignorant or culturally biased.
 These are just ad hominem attacks intended to discredit the testimonies of millions of happily circumcised men.

 Another method intactivists use to discredit circumcised men is to claim that these men are in denial about the harm.
 Rather than consider the possibility that they themselves are mistaken, intactivists reflexively accuse happily circumcised men of denying that they have been harmed.
 Intactivists will claim that - deep down, every circumcised man knows that his penis is inferior to an uncircumcised penis; but his fragile male ego prevents him from admitting that truth.
 Instead, he denies the reality of his sexual predicament in order to protect his ego.
 Denial is a psychological coping mechanism that involves avoiding a confrontation with a problem or reality by denying the existence of the problem or reality.
 This self-serving accusation is dependent on the premises that circumcision is harmful and a circumcised penis is deficient - which are the very issues in question.
-It's a closed circle argument, "one where there is no possibility of convincing [intactivists] that they might be wrong.
+It's known as a kafkatrap or a closed circle argument, "one where there is no possibility of convincing [intactivists] that they might be wrong.
 They are right because they’re right."
 A closed circle argument, one that is unproven and unfalsifiable, is meaningless.

 The statement that happily circumcised men don't know what they're missing is a logical fallacy called begging the question or circular reasoning.
 It is based on the disproven assumption that circumcision reduces sexual performance and pleasure.
 Several articles on this website address those claims.
 [4-9]